nanoc/nanoc.app/content/doc/cli.md

 create a site

     Create a new site at the given path.
-The site will use the compact filesystem data source by default, but this can be changed by using the --datasource commandline option.
+The site will use the compact file system data source by default, but this can be changed by using the --datasource command-line option.

 options: